-Lime water is excellent for this purpose, and should be freely used.
-Its peculiar virtue consists in the fact that it is an alkali-that is, it neutralizes the effects of acids.
-Food may contain acids, or the saliva may be acid, a condition that frequently exists when the patient is in a debilitated condition.
+Lime water should occasionally be used to overcome extreme acidity of the mouth.
+Its peculiar virtue lies in the fact that it is an alkali-that is, it neutralizes the effects of acids.
+Such acids may not only be contained in our food, but sometimes even in the saliva itself, the latter condition often existing when a person is in a state of debility.

-Those who object to lime water because of its unpleasant taste, may remove this objectionable feature by using with it a few drops of oil of rose, or cologne.
+Those who object to lime water because of its unpleasant taste, may remove this objectionable feature by using with it a few drops of oil of rose or cologne water.